Denito37/dictionary_dynamo/README.md

-A dictionary with a handful of fun facts & flash cards
+A dictionary with extra goodies

 **Built with**
 - React JS